alexmacarthur/striff/README.md

 }
 ```

-For those whose whose characters were changed at the _beginning_, the indices will be grouped together at the beginning.
+For those whose characters were changed at the _beginning_, the indices will be grouped together at the beginning.

 #### Input